Education

 This last entry by Isaac Asimov is a little different in the fact that it is a collection of science fiction short stories.
 I, Robot is one of Asimov’s most popular works that combines a lot of his narratives and timelines into one.

-The short deal with a technologically advanced 21st-century world where humanoid robots have been created and serve humanity under strict rules.
+The short stories deal with a technologically advanced 21st-century world where humanoid robots have been created and serve humanity under strict rules.

 All the entries can be read separately but they have common elements to them.
 The main connection is the overall narrative and the fictional character Dr. Susan Calvin.